 The Study Abroad Factor

 Because a major in the Department of Spanish & Portuguese requires a semester of study abroad, it is important to think about a potential Honors Project as early as the sophomore year.
 If you study abroad in the fall of your junior year, you will need to begin work immediately upon your return to campus in the spring, contacting an advisor and settling on a topic.
-If you study abroad in the spring of your junior year, you should be working via email with an advisor, laying the groundwork for your project and ensuring that you meet all deadlines during the later part of your abroad term.
+If you study abroad in the spring of your junior year, you should be working via email with an advisor, laying the groundwork for your project and ensuring that you meet all deadlines during the latter part of your abroad term.
 Consider contacting an advisor before you go abroad.